Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 ## To SQL or to NoSQL

-Becoming a developer these days is tuff as there as so many opinions out there and barely have enough experience to form your own.
+Becoming a developer these days can be tough as there as so many opinions out there and barely have enough experience to form your own.

 SQL vs NoSQL is an example of that.
 To put it simply, I don't care.
 As a broke dev learning backend, I'll say use anyone that is easiest for you to host for free.
 MongoDB has Atlas, MySQL has planetscale and you could probably do any in a docker container leeching off some PaaS's free tier, but for that you'd need to know Docker.